 Please check rates and details directly with the companies in question if you need more recent info.

+The Capuchin monastery at the Kapucínské náměstí, just south of the central marketplace, has a Baroque church, the church of the Finding of the Holy Cross.
+Its facade and a terrace with Baroque sculptures by Jan Adam Nessman from 1765 is worth the visit, but the main sight is inside.
 The architect M. Grimm built a crypt below the church, which was used by the Capuchin monks to bury Capuchin order members, supporters and other personalities.
-People were buried here until 1780.
-The most famous members of this party are the counts of Sinzendorf, owners of the Veverí Castle and Baron Trenck.
+The most famous members of this party are the counts of Sinzendorf, owners of the Veverí Castle, and Baron Trenck.